Prescribed Performance Control of Uncertain Higher Relative Degree Nonlinear Systems in the Presence of Delays: Simulations

 The car with mass $m_1$ (in $kg$) moves horizontally and is actuated by input force $u(t)=F(t)$ (in $N$).
 On the car, the mass $m_2$ (in $kg$) is mounted via a spring-damper combination and moves along an axis inclined by the angle $\beta$ (in $rad$).
 The equations of motion are

 where $x(t)$ is the horizontal position of the car and $s(t)$ is the relative position of mass $m_1$ on the car along the inclined axis.
 The parameters $c$ (in $N/m$) and $d$ (in $Ns/m$) denote the spring and damper coefficients, respectively.
-The system's output is the horizontal position of mass $m_1$,
+The system's output is the horizontal position of mass $m_1$, $y(t)=x(t)+s(t)\cos\beta$.

 As we can only control the force acting on the car and not $m_1$ itself, the system possesses internal dynamics.
 For the simulations we choose the same parameters as in \cite{BergLeReis2018}, i.e., $m_1=4$, $m_2=1$, $k=2$ and $d=1$.
-The initial history of the system for $t\in[-\tau_s-\bar\tau_u,0)$ is given by

-The goal is to control the input $u(t)$ so that the output $y(t)$ tracks the reference trajectory Both the control input and the state measurement are subject to a constant delay $\tau_s=\tau_u=0.05$ [$s$].
-All simulations are MATLAB generated (solver: {\tt dde23}, rel.\ tol.: $10^{-8}$, abs.\ tol.: $10^{-8}$) and over the time interval $[0,10]$.
+The initial history of the system for $t\in[-\tau_s-\bar\tau_u,0)$ is given by $x(t)=s(t)\equiv0$ and $\dot x(t)=\dot s(t)\equiv 0$.
+The goal is to design a control input $u(t)$ so that the output $y(t)$ tracks the reference trajectory $y_{d}(t)=\cos t$.
+Both the control input and the state measurement are subject to constant delays $\tau_s$ and $\tau_u$.
+We conducted simulations for the case of $\beta = \frac \pi 4$, i.e., relative degree two.
+We demonstrate the operation of the controller under small and large delays to illustrate the delay-impact on the performance.